 I was asked to share my testimony with the women in the church I attended.
 I was petrified just thinking about doing it.

-I hate being on center stage.
+I’d rather eat worms than be on center stage.
 My heart races, my hands sweat, my legs turn to spaghetti, and my brain turns to mush.
 I feel as if I’m cut open and being dissected like a poor little frog.
 But at least the poor little frog is dead!

 Yet, I agreed.
 That’s what good Christians are supposed to do, right?
 Share what God has done and continues doing in their lives, right?
 In spite of the fear and anxiety, it causes, right?